ericp1337/docker-burp-backup-server/README.md

 ## Updates

+* You can now pass the version of burp to install at runtime using the `VERSION` environment variable
 * The docker image is now based on alpine linux and configs are now located in `/etc/burp`.
 * To monitor the logs of the container in realtime `docker logs -f burp-server` or with docker compose `docker-compose logs -f burp-server`.

 ## Version History

++ **1/31/2017** Dynamically install burp versions without needing to pre-install burp for each docker container version
 + **09/12/2016:** Base on Alpine Linux w/ ansible provisioning
 + **07/12/2016:** Inital Release